 The parents of Matthew Denice — Maureen and Michael Maloney — attended the hearing.
 Pablo Dutan Guaman is expected to be called as a witness in the trial of Nicolas Guaman, and the Denice family wants to make sure he remains available.

-Luis Acosta, a passenger in the Ford F-150 and a witness to the events the night Denice was killed, has already slipped his GPS and fled the country, back to Ecuador.
+and a witness to the events the night Denice was killed, has already slipped his GPS and fled the country, back to Ecuador.

 "I want to keep him on the GPS," Maureen Maloney said, of Pablo Dutan Guaman.
 "I don't want to lose another witness."

 Doran was named the attorney for Pablo Guaman on Thursday.
 Outside the courtroom, he said he is being paid to represent Guaman — he is not doing the work "pro bono" — but he would not identify who is paying him.

 His client's charge, he said, is a motor vehicle offense and carries a maximum punishment of up to a year in jail.
 But it typically is resolved with a fine, he said.